 Alexis Arzimanoglou MD

-Dr. Arzimanoglou of University Hospitals of Lyon served or serves as principal investigator or member of DMCs in clinical trials for Eisai, UCB, GW Pharma; received consulting fees from Jazz, Zogenix, Eisai, Takeda, Biocodex, Encoded Therapeutics and unrestricted research and/or education grants from, UCB, Caixa Foundation and Jazz and academic research grants from EJP-RD and the European Union.See Profile
+Dr. Arzimanoglou of University Hospitals of Lyon served or serves as principal investigator or member of data monitoring committees in clinical trials for Eisai, UCB, GW Pharma; received consulting fees from Jazz, Zogenix, Eisai, Takeda, Biocodex, Encoded Therapeutics; and unrestricted research and/or education grants from UCB and Jazz.See Profile